josevnz/rpm_query/Unit testing, packaging an application that can query the RPM database with Python.md

 ansible-2.9.9 102477070
 ```

 But what if you want to format the numbers in the output?
-Or to be able to display the results with scrolling? rpm cli has many options but it may be complicated to add more Bash code to make tailor results to our needs.
+Or to be able to display the results with scrolling?
+The `rpm` command has many options, but what if you need to integrate RPM output in other applications?

-What about unit testing your code or distributing it to other machines?
+And once you've written it, what about unit testing your code or distributing it to other machines?

 This is where other languages like Python shine.
-On this tutorial you will learn about the following:
+In this tutorial, I demonstrate how to:

-* How to interact with the RPM database using Python
+* Interact with the RPM database using Python
-* Using a context manager, to auto-close resources and prevent 'leaking'
-* Create nice CLI to parse the command line using Argparse
+* Create an interface to parse the command line using Argparse
-* How to unit test your ne code with unittest
+* Unit test your new code with unittest
-* Package and test locally your code with the help of setuptools
+* Package and test your code with the help of setuptools

-It is quite a bit to cover and basic knowledge of python is required.
+That's a lot to cover, so basic knowledge of Python is required.
 Also you should know what RPM is.
 But even if you don't know much, the code is simple to follow and the boilerplate code is small.

-## Accessing RPM database from Python

-Python is the default language for system administrators, and the RPM database [comes with bindings](http://ftp.rpm.org/api/4.4.2.2/group__python.html) that make it easy to query from the scripting language.
+Python is a great default language for system administrators, and the RPM database [comes with bindings](http://ftp.rpm.org/api/4.4.2.2/group__python.html) that make it easy to query with Python.

-There a [several chapters](https://docs.fedoraproject.org/en-US/Fedora_Draft_Documentation/0.1/html/RPM_Guide/ch-rpm-programming-python.html) dedicated to this on the Fedora documentation, I will show you how to use this feature with a simple program that prints the list of RPM packages, sorted by size.
+There are [several chapters](https://docs.fedoraproject.org/en-US/Fedora_Draft_Documentation/0.1/html/RPM_Guide/ch-rpm-programming-python.html) dedicated to this in the Fedora documentation, but in this article you'll write a simple program that prints a list of RPM packages sorted by size.

-### Pre-requisites

-#### python3-rpm must be present
+## Setup

-First clone the code that we will use for this tutorial:
+First clone the code for this tutorial:

 ```shell=
 git clone git@github.com:josevnz/tutorials.git
 cd rpm_query
 ```

+For this tutorial to work, you must have the `python3-rpm` package installed.
-RPM has deep ties with the system, that's maybe one of the reasons is not offered as a PIP.
-So you need an RPM with the bindings:
+RPM has deep ties with the system, that's maybe one of the reasons it's not offered through the `pip` command and the PyPi module repository.
+You can install it instead with the `dnf` command:

 ```shell=
 sudo dnf install -y python3-rpm
 ```

+## Virtual environment

-#### Virtual environment MUST include site packages
+Your Python virtual environment must include site packages.

-A [virtual environment](https://docs.python.org/3/tutorial/venv.html) is nothing more like a sandboxed location where you can install your python code and dependencies without disturbing the main distribution.
+A [virtual environment](https://opensource.com/article/20/10/venv-python) is a sandboxed location where you can install Python code and dependencies without disturbing your main distribution.

-You can install the dependencies for this tutorial on a virtual environment.
-I strongly recomend ***AGAINST*** installing pip modules system wide as they **can destroy your system**.
+You can install the dependencies for this tutorial in a virtual environment.
+I strongly recomend ***AGAINST*** installing thes modules system-wide, as they **can destroy your system**.
-Also, for this virtual environment to work you need to 'leak' the system packages inside your virtual environments, as the system package we need is python3-rpm and it doesn't come as a pip:
+Also, for this virtual environment to work, you need to 'leak' the system packages inside your virtual environments, as the system package you need is python3-rpm and it's not available through `pip`.
+You can provide access to site packages using the `--system-site-packages` option:

 ```shell=
 python3 -m venv --system-site-packages ~/virtualenv/rpm_query
 . ~/virtualenv/rpm_query/bin/activate
 ```

-### Our first CLI to query RPM, with sorting
+## Query RPM with sorting

-I wrapped the rpm instance in a '[context manager](https://docs.python.org/3/library/contextlib.html)', to make it easier to use and also to avoid worring about closing the RPM database.
-Also I'll take a few shortcuts to return the result of the database query.
+In this example application, I wrap the RPM instance in a '[context manager](https://docs.python.org/3/library/contextlib.html)'.
+This makes it easier to use, and also saves you from worrying about closing the RPM database.
+Also, I'll take a few shortcuts to return the result of the database query.

 A few things to notice:

-* [The code](https://github.com/josevnz/rpm_query/blob/main/reporter/rpm_query.py) that imports the rpm is on a try - except because it is possible than the RPM is not installed.
-So if we fail, we do it gracefully explaining that it needs to be installed
+* [The code](https://github.com/josevnz/rpm_query/blob/main/reporter/rpm_query.py) that imports the RPM is in a try/except clause because it is possible that the RPM is not installed.
+So if it fails, it does so gracefully, explaining that it needs to be installed.
-* Depending if we want the results sorted by size or not, a reference to the right code in ```__get__``` is passed.
+* Depending on whether the user wants the results sorted by size or not, a reference to the code in the ``__get__`` function is passed.
-* The customization magic happens on the constructor, with named parameters.
-After that the code returns the database transaction on the ``` __enter__``` method when you use it with an 'with' (will show that in a how a [context manage works](https://docs.python.org/3/library/contextlib.html))
+* The customization magic happens in the constructor, with named parameters.
+After that, the code returns database transactions in the ``` __enter__``` method.

 ```python=
 """